XPMUser/XPMUser.github.io/README.md

   This is the same as in 1-17-0!

-- 1.18.2 | All Hallow's Eve!
+- 1.18.0 | All Hallow's Eve!

   This version is really neat because it has the first Pumpkinfest!
 This means Halloween decorations are all around the map, and there's a Pumpkinfest shop, with all-kinds of exclusive, creepy items and gear you can buy with your gold!
 Other than that it's pretty much just like 1.17.0.

+- 1.18.2 | 1.18.0!

+  This is the same as 1.18.0.

 - 1.20.1 | New Shiverchill Mountains!
 Coming Soon!